sunosuporno/sparklend-walkthrough/walkthroughs/sparklend.md

 ### Step 3: Get some testnet DAI

-SparkLend supports a few tokens, these are DAI, rETH, stETH.
+SparkLend supports a few tokens, these are DAI, rETH, wstETH.
 For this guide we will be using DAI as it can be easily attained. </br>
 For this you need to go to [Uniswap](https://app.uniswap.org/swap?chain=goerli).
 Here you need to connect to **Goerli**.
 Next, in the swap UI, select ETH as the 'from' token and DAI as the 'to' token.
 If you can't find DAI or see more than one instances, enter the official token address for DAI which is `0x11fE4B6AE13d2a6055C8D9cF65c55bac32B5d844`. </br>
 Next, enter the amount of ETH you want to swap for DAI and click on 'Swap' (~100 DAI should be enough).
 Confirm the transaction and you will have DAI in your wallet. </br>